If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-Lee is the third of four children born to Korean-immigrant parents.
-His father practised psychiatry while his mother ran a Subway franchise, experiences Lee credits with shaping his work ethic.
-After graduating from John Glenn High School in suburban Detroit, he entered Wharton, earning a BS in Economics in 1991 and joining Delta Upsilon fraternity.
-He later obtained the Chartered Financial Analyst (CFA) designation and remains active in the CFA Society of New York.
+Tom Lee is the third of four children born to Korean immigrant parents.
+His father practiced psychiatry, while his mother operated a Subway franchise.
+Lee credits these family influences with shaping his strong work ethic.
+He graduated from John Glenn High School in suburban Detroit before attending the Wharton School at the University of Pennsylvania, where he earned a Bachelor of Science in Economics in 1991.
+During his time there, he was a member of the Delta Upsilon fraternity.
+He later earned the Chartered Financial Analyst (CFA) designation and remains an active member of the CFA Society of New York.

-Salomon Smith Barney (mid-1990s) – Rose to Managing Director covering wireless & media stocks.
+Salomon Smith Barney (mid-1990s) – He advanced to the role of Managing Director, where he covered wireless and media sector stocks.

 J.P.
-Morgan Chase (1999-2014) – Joined as senior strategist; promoted to Chief U.S. Equity Strategist in 2007.
-He was ranked in Institutional Investor’s All-America Research Team every year from 1998 onward.
+Morgan Chase (1999–2014) – Lee joined the firm as a senior equity strategist and was promoted to Chief U.S. Equity Strategist in 2007.
+He was consistently ranked in Institutional Investor’s All-America Research Team from 1998 onward, a testament to his credibility among institutional clients.

-Lee keeps family matters largely private; public filings show he lives in New York City with his wife and three children.
-Beyond finance he supports Asian-American arts, serving on the board of the New York Asian Film Festival and funding several Korean-American student scholarships.
+Lee maintains a relatively private personal life.
+Public records confirm that he resides in New York City with his wife and three children.
+Outside of his professional duties, he actively supports Asian-American cultural initiatives.
+He serves on the board of the New York Asian Film Festival and has funded scholarships for Korean-American students, reflecting his commitment to community development and education.

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc